 Inspired by the analysis in \cite{FS92,FS93} of the physical symmetries of the regular Pauli operator inherited from quantum field theory, we also investigate such symmetries (\cref{app:2Dsym}) in presence of a singular magnetic field (\cref{sec:symdir}).
 Furthermore, since the Pauli operator can be formally viewed as the square of the Dirac operator $D = \bm{\sigma} \cdot (-i\nabla +\mathbf{A})$, we examine the interplay of this relation with the self-adjoint extensions mentioned above.

 \begin{footnotesize}

 \textbf{Acknowledgments.} The present research has been supported by MUR grant ``Dipartimento di Eccellenza'' 2023-2027 of Dipartimento di Matematica, Politecnico di Milano.
 MC acknowledges the support of PNRR Italia Domani and Next Generation Eu through the ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing.
-WB is supported by the PRIN 2022 Project ``Nonlinear effective equations in presence of singularities'' and by the GNAMPA 2023 Project ``Analisi spettrale per equazioni di Dirac e applicazioni''. \end{footnotesize}
+WB acknowledges the support of the MUR - PRIN 2022 project ``Nonlinear dispersive equations in presence of singularities'' (Prot.
+N. 20225ATSTP). \end{footnotesize}